technical-exercise/process-blog02/content/blog/aws-rekognition-hello-world/index.md

 ---
 title:  "AWS rekognition hello world"
 date:   "2019-01-30T15:03:00.000Z"
+description: This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
+Simply add a description field to the frontmatter.
 ---

 This is a super simple snippet for checking if it's the same person in two